mlzdev/ethergroups/README.md

 ### Editing language strings
 You can edit the language strings here:

-	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/translations/
+	/path/to/ethergroups/src/Ethergroups/MainBundle/Resources/translations/

 ### Adding another language
 To add another language, you have to add a file with the translations, according to `messages.en.yml` with the naming schema: `messages.[langCode].yml` in

-	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/translations/
+	/path/to/ethergroups/src/Ethergroups/MainBundle/Resources/translations/

 and add this language to the dropdown menu in

-	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/views/layout.html.twig
+	/path/to/ethergroups/src/Ethergroups/MainBundle/Resources/views/layout.html.twig

 ### Updating symfony2 vendors
 To update the symfony2 framework, you have to change into the base directory of this application and execute: `php composer.phar update`
-You maybe have to redo [step 10](#cache-clear) of the etherpad lite pro installation.
+You maybe have to redo [step 10](#cache-clear) of the ethergroups installation.

 ### Updating this application
-To update this application, you have to get the newest version from git e.g. with `git pull` and do [step 10](#cache-clear) of the etherpad lite pro installation
+To update this application, you have to get the newest version from git e.g. with `git pull` and do [step 10](#cache-clear) of the ethergroups installation

 ### Log
 The logfiles from symfony2 are in the folder: `app/logs`

 ### Backup
-To backup this application, make a backup of your databases (both Etherpad Lite *and* Etherpad Lite Pro)
+To backup this application, make a backup of your databases (both Etherpad Lite *and* Ethergroups)

 ## [Customizing](id:customizing)
-you can change images in `src/HUBerlin/EPLiteProBundle/Resources/public/images`
+you can change images in `src/Ethergroups/MainBundle/Resources/public/images`
-you can change colors and layout in `src/HUBerlin/EPLiteProBundle/Resources/public/css`
+you can change colors and layout in `src/Ethergroups/MainBundle/Resources/public/css`

 ## [Components & Licenses](id:licenses)